quamernasim/llm-multimodal-stack/README.md

 ## 📬 Contact

-For issues or contributions, open a GitHub issue or contact [narendra@machinelearning.one].
+For issues or contributions, open a GitHub issue or contact [quamer23masim38@gmail.com].